pavenant/Assighment/readme.txt

 4. To run Integration Tests, change connection string in: Pierre.Avenant.Test\IntegrationTests\Infrastructure\Database\Configuration.cs (ran out of time to figure out how .net core works with connection strings in test projects.)

 General Notes and things still todo:
-1. Used .net core with visual studio.
+1. Used .net core with Visual Studio.
 2. The SQL Bulk copy is not .net core compliant, not found time to investigate a compliant alternative.
 2. Still have to implement paging for big files.
 3. Still have to implement filter /edit/add/update for Account Transactions